-- Describe mechanism of pediatric sepsis in relation to the inflammatory response and organ dysfunction.
+- Describe the mechanism of inflammatory response and organ dysfunction present in pediatric sepsis.

 - Discuss common causative organisms of pediatric sepsis.

 - Identify patients at risk for pediatric sepsis.

 - Outline the clinical manifestations in pediatric sepsis.

 - List laboratory and diagnostic tests frequently used in screening for or monitoring of pediatric sepsis.

 - Exploration of potential risk factors, causing pathogens, and treatment steps for septic patients.